Graph cover-saturation: Conclusion

 \subsection{Future Directions}

 The sets of extremal graphs for the clique in general saturation and in Tur\'an theory, $\Sat(n,K_r)$ and $\Ex(n,K_r)$ respectively, each contain a unique graph (see~\cite{EHM-64} and~\cite{Tu-41}).
-Is this the case for the analogous set $\Ds(n,K_r)$ of graphs realizing $\ds(n,K_r)$?
-In particular, is $\Ds(n,K_r) = \{D(n,r)\}$ with the graph $D(n,r)$ as defined in Theorem~\ref{dsKr}?
+Is this the case for the analogous set $\Cs(n,K_r)$ of graphs realizing $\cs(n,K_r)$?
+In particular, is $\Cs(n,K_r) = \{C(n,r)\}$ with the graph $C(n,r)$ as defined in Theorem~\ref{csKr}?
 Even if extremal graphs are not unique, all the present examples are highly symmetric (aside from some small set of vertices).
 Perhaps something can be said of the automorphism group of extremal graphs.

-It remains to investigate the relationship between the dom-sat number of a graph and other standard saturation numbers ($\sat$, $\ss$, or $\ws$).
-There may also be connections between dom-sat density and other graph measures, such as Wiener index.
+It remains to investigate the relationship between the cov-sat number of a graph and other standard saturation numbers ($\sat$, $\ss$, or $\ws$).
+There may also be connections between cov-sat density and other graph measures, such as Wiener index.

 Saturation has been extensively studied for families of graphs.
 In fact, Oleg Pikhurko~\cite{Pi-04} identified families $\mathcal{F}$ with as few as $4$ graphs such that $\u{\sat}(\mathcal{F}) \neq \o{\sat}(\mathcal{F})$.
 Additionally, many saturation results have been extended to the $k$-uniform hypergraph setting, where saturations numbers are no longer $O(n)$ but $O(n^{k-1})$.
-What theory arises when domination-saturation is considered for hypergraphs or families of (hyper)graphs?
+What theory arises when cover-saturation is considered for hypergraphs or families of (hyper)graphs?

 In 1991, the first graph saturation game was introduced by F\"uredi, Reimer, and Seress~\cite{FRS-91}, in which two players take turns adding an edge to an initially empty vertex set, one with the aim of constructing an $F$-saturated graph as quickly as possible, and the other as slowly as possible.
 Clearly the game saturation number of $F$ (how long the game lasts when both players playing optimally) lies between $\sat(n,F)$ and $\ex(n,F)$.
 See the 2016 paper by Carraher et al.~\cite{CKRW-16} for a summary of known results on game saturation numbers.
-There may be interesting games to study when the objective of one or both players involves attaining or avoiding $F$-dominance.
+There may be interesting games to study when the objective of one or both players involves attaining or avoiding $F$-coverage.